We have accumulated the most common questions amongst our patients and put them all in one place!

 ARE CHIROPRACTORS "REAL" DOCTORS?

-What does "real doctor" even mean?
+What does “real doctor” even mean?
 A doctor is someone who specializes in the healing arts, a physician who holds an advanced degree and a license to practice, a person who is qualified to care for people who are sick or injured.
 So, yes, by definition and by scope of practice, chiropractors are real doctors.
 Obviously Doctors of Chiropractic differ in many ways from Medical Doctors, but much of the education is actually very similar.
 Hours spent studying the structure and function of the human body is almost identical.
 The knowledge that the body has the innate ability to self heal is shared in both professions.
-The biggest difference between a medical physician and a chiropractic physician is the tools they use; MDs use pharmaceuticals to make changes within the body, DCs use specific adjustments to the spine and other joints.
+The biggest difference between the doctor of medicine and the doctor of chiropractic is the tools they use; MDs use pharmaceuticals to make changes within the body, DCs use specific adjustments to the spine and other joints.
 Its not about the MD or the DC, its about what the patient needs to heal.
 Today we see these professions coming together and working as a team in many cases to deliver the best possible care to patients.

 ARE CHIROPRACTIC ADJUSTMENTS SAFE?